 That is a great question.
 Most cabinets can easily handle the weight of granite countertops.
 It is often not possible to assess cabinet problems prior to the removal of the existing countertops.
 If significant problems are detected after the removal of the existing tops, either in structure or if the cabinets are not level, the installation of the new countertops may be delayed.
 It is the responsibility of the homeowner to have the cabinets repaired to acceptable standards of levelness and structure.
 If the installation must be rescheduled due to cabinet issues and a new appointment day is needed, return trip fees will apply.
 Countertops can be shimmed and installed with cabinets out of level up to 3/8”.
 Beyond 3/8” the cabinets must be repaired by the customer or a professional.
 Countertops sit directly on top of the cabinets and are held in place with silicone.

 Granite sealers are often misunderstood and misused as a marketing weapon.
-It’s the result of ignorance in the stone industry and malicious intent by sales people of competing countertop materials.
-See best sealer for granite.
+It’s the result of ignorance in the stone industry and malicious intent by salespeople of competing for countertop materials.
+See the best sealer for granite.

 It’s generally believed that when a material is delicate and hard to maintain, it needs to be sealed.
 The stone industry set out to solve the concerns of staining granite countertops by soliciting chemists to find a sealer for stone.
 Unfortunately, the chemists didn’t know the first thing about petrography.